H. Richard Greene

-H. Richard Greene (sometimes credited as "Richard Greene") is an American film, television, and stage actor, acting coach, and guest professor at UCLA.
-He is known for his voice as Hot Coldman in Metal Gear Solid: Peace Walker.
+H. Richard Greene (sometimes credited as "Richard Greene") is an American actor.

 Career

 Television roles

 Greene has appeared in TV shows such as Matlock, According to Jim, Ally McBeal, Boston Legal, Cold Case, The Mentalist, NYPD Blue, Cybill, The Wonder Years, and as Senator Robert Royce on The West Wing.

 He also appeared on Mad Men, earning positive reviews for his role.

 Greene portrayed "Cary Russell", the name derived from Cary Grant and Jane Russell but the character itself a parody of Bruce Willis's character David Addison in Moonlighting, in the penultimate and controversial episode of Riptide called "If You Can't Beat Em, Join Em" shortly before its cancellation, in part due to being beaten in the ratings by Moonlighting.
 This episode drew a lot of press attention at the time, with both Entertainment Tonight and the Los Angeles Times running features on the episode.
 Interestingly enough, he would later appear in the actual Moonlighting as a different character.